x2day/qoupee/README.md

 # *QOUPEE* - Retrieval Augmented Product Recommendation Assistant
 Our Retrieval Augmented Product Recommendation Assistant enhances online shopping by integrating `semantic search` with Large Language Models (LLMs) to deliver `precise`, `real-time` product recommendations.
 It reduces the time customers spend searching, even with `complex queries` like “I need an acne face wash for oily skin,” and supports `multilingual search`.
 The system `dynamically adapts to database updates`, ensuring up-to-date recommendations.
 Additionally, it can `integrate with existing keyword, review, and category filters`, further refining accuracy.
 The standout feature is its ability to refine queries and provide context-aware suggestions, offering a highly personalized shopping experience.

+## Tech Stack
+This project leverages the following tools and technologies:
+- **MongoDB**: Stores product descriptions and vector representations.
+- **Flowise**: Used for rapid prototyping of LLM pipelines and building chatbots.
+- **N8N**: Facilitates the creation of REST APIs for querying the database.
+- **WordPress**: Serves as the platform for publishing mock products.
+- **OpenAI API**: Powers text embeddings and LLM inferencing.
+- **JavaScript**: Implements tools for the LLM agent.

 ## Data Collection
 We’ve created a database with products in three categories: Facial Cleansing Washes, Single Board Computers, and Nightstands, all available on [qoupee.x2day.org](qoupee.x2day.org) (our Mock website).
 Each product entry includes the name, price, and images, with detailed URLs for easy browsing.